indico/indico-user-docs/user_guide/categories.md

 ### Deleting a Category

-Was: _To delete the current category you can go to the Tools menu in the Management Area and select 'Delete this category'.
-There is no undo tool so far, but you will be asked to confirm the deletion first._

-New: To delete the current category you can click on the Manage category pencil on the right hand side of the category index.
+To delete the current category you can click on the Manage category pencil on the right hand side of the category index.
 A bin is offered to you in order to delete the category, if it is empty.

 ------------------------------------------------------------------------